regedarek/guidelines/javascript.md

 # Javascript styleguide

+## Indentation
+- Use two spaces for indentation.

 ## General
 - Use `camelCase` for variable, function and property names
 - Use `PascalCase` for constructor names
-- Use leading underscore for private properties
+- Avoid private properties - but when necessary, pepend their names with an underscore
 - Use `""` for strings
 - Use declarative names for variables and functions (no single-letter function parameters!)
+- Use semicolon;

 Be expressive and use nifty Javascript shortcuts to set default values for variables and functions: